 Restrict Access for Incoming Requests

-Your app is accessible over the internet – but you may not want everyone to be able to access it.
-For fine-grained control over external access to your application, configure the access restrictions.
+Your app is accessible over the internet, but you may not want unrestricted access.
+Use access restrictions to apply fine-grained control over access to your application.

-You can specify multiple different access restriction profiles for your application.
-You can give each of these a name that describes its purpose.
+You can specify multiple access restriction profiles for your application, each with a descriptive name that reflects its purpose.

 When configuring an access restriction profile, keep the following considerations in mind: